fabioz/PyDev.Formatter/README.rst

 PyDev: http://www.pydev.org).

-The PyDev Formatter is a conservative python code formatter and will try to keep the structure of the code as much as possible while fixing many common issues such as:
+The PyDev Formatter is a conservative python code formatter and will try to keep the structure of the code as close as possible to the original sources, while fixing many common issues such as:

 - Keep a space after commas
 - Trim spaces inside parenthesis